ltelab/disdrodb/docs/source/data_download.rst

 Download the official DISDRODB Metadata Archive
 -----------------------------------------------

-First travel to the directory where you want to store the DISDRODB Data Archive with :code:`cd <the_root_folder>`
+First travel to the directory where you want to store the DISDRODB Data Archive with :code:`cd <the_root_directory>`

 Then clone the DISDRODB Metadata Archive repository with: